Running a build¶

-When you’re done following this guide, you will have built a local version of our example Zika analysis and viewed the results on your computer.
+When you’re done following this tutorial, you will have built a local version of our example Zika analysis and viewed the results on your computer.
 You’ll have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

 Table of Contents